Frequently Asked Questions

 You can find a bit more information about equipment here.

-To join the summer or winter training sessions you'll need to become a member and book a place on the course of your choice.
-Then simply turn up with suitable clothing (see above) and a change of dry clothes and a towel, (some food and a warm drink are advisable for the whitewater course) and have a go.
-Please also read the Summer Sessions information.
+To join the training sessions you'll need to become a member and book a place on the course of your choice.
+Then simply turn up with suitable clothing (see above) and a change of dry clothes and a towel, (some food and a warm drink are advisable for the longer sessions) and have a go.

-The Club aims to provide the equipment and coaching to allow paddlers to proceed from absolute beginners upto being capable of taking on the white water of the Dart, this includes taking the BCU 1 star, 2 star and 3 star tests.
+The Club aims to provide the equipment and coaching to allow paddlers to proceed from absolute beginners up to being capable of paddling on the white-water of the Dart, this includes taking the BCU 1 star, 2 star and 3 star tests if appropriate.

 In order to help & entertain members even when they are off the water, the Club Library is now up & running.
 See Yvette to check out the books and videos and brush up on your theory.
 To tempt you, here are some of the items available:

 - BCU Canoe & Kayak Handbook

 - White Water Safety and Rescue 2nd Ed Book

 - Path of the Paddle Book

 - The Ultimate Guide to Sea Kayaking DVD